Sharath-Devanand/AirCanada-Campaign-Evaluation/README.md

 ## Project Background

-As a Data Analyst at Air Canada, I'm collaborating with the Marketing department to evaluate the effectiveness of the 2018 Promotion Campaign.
+I assume the role of a Data Analyst at a fictitious airline company - Air Canada (Datasourced from Maven Analytics).
+I'm collaborating with the Marketing department to evaluate the effectiveness of the 2018 Promotion Campaign.
 I'm focusing on three KPIs - year-on-year member (YoY) growth, cancellation rate, and Customer Lifetime Value (CLV).
 Additionally, I aim to uncover the impact of demographic attributes (gender, education) on flight activity and CLV.

 ## Executive Background